drbrnn/XFakturist/README.md

 openpyxl
 xmltodict
 ```
-XML electronic invoice creation using command `xr-compile` does only depend on the availability of such a Python installation on your computer.
+XML electronic invoice creation with command `xr-compile` only requires a Python installation on your computer, and, fairly standard as well as the above listed Python packages.
 Download and unpack the **XFakturist** ZIP-file or clone the **XFakturist** Github repository.
 Make sure that Python script `xr-compile` is in your search path.

 ### KoSIT software installation